-Step 3: The intended father will travel to Huntington Reproductive Center in Pasadena, CA to complete testing and semen collection.
-Over a 5 day period, the intended father will provide 3 semen samples and one blood sample.
-The semen samples are washed in a two-step process, and a small portion will be sent to an HIV specialty lab to test for any residual virus.
-Once blood results and semen testing results are cleared, the semen can be used to achieve pregnancy.
+Step 3: The sperm contributor will travel to Huntington Reproductive Center in Pasadena, CA to complete testing and semen collection.
+Over a 5 day period, the sperm contributor will provide 3 semen samples and one blood sample.
+The semen samples are washed in a two-step process to remove any residual virus.
+Once blood results are cleared, the semen can be used to achieve pregnancy.

 Steps for the carrier (surrogate or intended mother):

 Step 1: The carrier will have a phone consultation with Dr. Dan Bowers to ensure a thorough understanding of the medical process and to have an opportunity to have any questions or concerns addressed.

 Step 2: As an additional precaution, the carrier will be prescribed a medication to further reduce the chances of any viral transmission.
 This is called pre-exposure prophylaxis.
 Studies show that giving the antiretroviral medication Truvada (tenofovir plus emtricitabine) to an HIV-uninfected partner prior to exposure reduces the risk of transmission through unprotected intercourse with an HIV-positive partner by about 70-90%.
 The FDA has approved Truvada for HIV serodiscordant couples (one HIV positive and one HIV negative).
 This medication is safe to give during the first trimester of pregnancy and just one pill a day will be taken for 14 days starting 3 days prior to the embryo transfer and will continue for 14 days.
 Truvada is one of the more frequently prescribed HIV medications during the last ten years and is extremely well tolerated.